kevinhughes27/gmail_todo/README.md

 the string "[ToDo]" will be appended to the subject, I use this to auto filter these emails to my ToDo label and star them.

 On first use the app will prompt you for gmail credentials.
-Your credentials will be stored as yml in a hidden folder in your home directory.
+Your credentials will be stored as yaml in a hidden file in your home directory.
 If you have 2 factor auth turned on for your gmail account (which you should) then you'll need an app token.
 You can get a token by going to `account -> security -> app passwords` of your gmail account.